sulaimank/account_processing_demo/README.md

 In production, the main processor would listen for messages (either on a messaging system like Kafka or thru a REST call) and process the message.

+Architecture tradeoffs
+-
+I pass a reference to the runnable to Account instead of keeping track of a Future token when submitting the job to the thread pool.
+It is cleaner in my opinion.

+Also, I have one Data class that manages the data for the various account types.
+There is no check to ensure that the right data fields are populated for the right account type.
+I would use a custom data deserializer to handle polymorphic deserialization.

+I would also add more handling to handle cases where Account data is corrupt or arrives in different orders.

+If performance is an issue I would use Kafka queues with each queue handling a particular account type.

 Observability & Monitor to add to a production system -
 I would monitor the thread pool and adjust either the thread pool strategy (ie. bounded thread pool vs cached).
 I would